TheTask/Game-of-Life-GIF/README.md

 - The GIFs have to be screenshots from your IDE.
 If you send me other GIFs from the internet, it will not count.
 - You will be able to get back up to **5%** per GIF on your assignments A1-A5 for the total improvement up to **10%**.
 - We are going to assign the points after we are done grading A5 and I will email every person who submitted and letting him/her know, how many points they earned.
-- If you scored 100 on all 5 assignments, you won't get any extra marks.
+- It is possible to get partial marks on the GIFs, however if you scored 100 on all 5 assignments, you won't get any extra marks.
-- It is possible to get partial marks on the GIFs.
 - The key is that the individual images are alligned as much as possible, a GIF like this wouldn't get full points:

 ![alt text](https://media.giphy.com/media/kKKHCM0FNngYwqzP9W/giphy.gif)